 "I think we’re hitting our stride," Jolly said during a a recent dual interview with Buchwald.
 "I feel we’re going to another level."

 "Our audiences have asked us to provide more of the same programming we’ve been offering," Buchwald said.
-"We want to offer (not only) more of the same (but) better."

 That goal already seems to be bearing fruit.
 Jolly reports brisk ticket sales, chief among them for Rita Rudner’s Aug.
 4 appearance.